 Find Your Rhythm in an Iambic Pentameter

 Word lovers can continue on and reach Pentametron.
 The website showcases a collection of verses written in iambic pentameter.
 If it’s all Greek so far, don’t worry…you are probably not a fan yet.
 Though, you might have already composed a few ditties with its principle of syllabic arrangement.
 Haikus, micro-poems, flash fiction, and even literature are already on Twitter so why should this style of poetry get left behind?
 Just send in your tweet and make it rhyme with the last one to continue the chain.
 It’s fun.

 ASCII Art with Twitter

 You will have to follow in Mathew Haggett’s footsteps because he seems to be the one with the most followers when it comes to ASCII art on Twitter.
 His Twitter stream (@tw1tt3rart) is an online “gallery” of what you can do with 140 characters.
 All you would need is the character palette on your computer and dollops of creativity.
-If you seek more inspiration, land on the ASCII Artist website and see a well-compiled list of Twitter art links and Twitter text artists.

 You might have played the usual games on Twitter, shared images, listened to songs and videos, stalked a celebrity or two, and maybe even impersonated someone else as a prank.
 But these seven ideas should suggest that you can still do a lot more.
 Maybe, I have exhausted the options, maybe I haven’t.
 It’s now your job to tell me what other cool things you can do on Twitter which are completely offbeat and essentially fun.
 Oh yes!
 We don’t have any 140 character limits for our comments, so bring out the best of your ideas.